poojithanetha87-netizen/Video-Games-Sales-Analysis/README.md

 🧹 **Data Validation & Cleaning (Python)**

-- Before analysis, the raw dataset was processed to ensure accuracy: [Data Cleaning, Modeling &Tranformation Steps Doc](https://docs.google.com/document/d/1rbM4E2wrficTpaupf_1VSGisdngNHPJbCKnO7RV3tyI/edit?tab=t.0#heading=h.np4x6e62vg2g)
+- Before analysis, the raw dataset was processed to ensure accuracy:

 **Data Type Standardization:** Converted columns like Release_Date to datetime and standardized numeric fields such as Rating, Plays, and Wishlist.